byn1002/nbim/README.md

 This project provides an interactive and analytical overview of the **Norwegian Government Pension Fund Global** using R and RShiny.
 It combines dynamic visualizations, maps, and statistical summaries to help users explore the fund’s historical development, asset allocations, and investment strategies.

+## Overall Analysis

+In our final report file, `report.html`, we made detailed illustration and analysis for nbim data.

+## Rshiny Page

+Welcome to our Rshiny page: [nbim](https://byn1002.shinyapps.io/nbim/)!

+In the website, we used rich interactive charts (mainly powered by [plotly](https://plotly.com/r/)) and maps (powered by [Leaflet](https://rstudio.github.io/leaflet/)) to perform a comprehensive analysis of NBIM data.

+At the same time, we drew on the COVID Tracker ([https://vac-lshtm.shinyapps.io/ncov_tracker/](https://vac-lshtm.shinyapps.io/ncov_tracker/)) to make the web page both rich in content and aesthetically pleasing.

 ## Project Structure

 - **`nbim/`**